Envinorma/alto/README.md

 ## Development

-See [CONTRIBUTING.md](CONTRIBUTING.md) for information related to developing the code.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for information related to development.

 **MIT license**